 For cycling enthusiasts

-Not ready to hang your helmet come winter?
-Just as fat skis have revolutionized downhill skiing by offering extra float on soft powder, “fat bikes” are revolutionizing winter for cyclists.
-The bikes’ oversized, knobby tires let you maneuver easily on snow—and sand as well, for that matter.
+Not ready to hang up your helmet just yet?
+Just as fat skis have revolutionised downhill skiing by offering extra float on soft powder, “fat bikes” are revolutionising winter for cyclists.
+The bikes’ oversized, knobbly tires let you manoeuvre easily on snow—and sand as well, for that matter.

 Many outdoor shops in mountain towns now offer fat-bike rentals or tours as a way to experience the trails year-round from your bike saddle.
 Or, check with your local Nordic skiing area—sometimes bikes may be permitted on these trails, too.
 Those with superhuman lung capacity have been known to ride up and down groomed ski slopes after hours—again, only at ski areas that permit uphill traffic.

 Want all the fun of cross-country skiing without all that cardio effort?
 Better call Fido over.
 In this Norwegian sport that’s gaining popularity around the world, a person on cross-country skis is pulled chariot-style by a dog (or horse) across a snowy trail or racecourse.
 Generally speaking, most dogs over 13 kilos are skijor-material.
 As for you, traditional cross-country skiing skills are a prerequisite.